JohnnyGOX17/john-gentile-website/kb/tools-techniques/vim.md

 | Visual | <kbd>v</kbd> | Enter visual mode |

 _Note: You must be in Normal mode before going into other modes_

+A good way to learn Vim is by using `vimtutor` in your shell.
+Some commands, like working with multiple files/windows in Vim, are not listed as our workflow mainly uses tiling windows managers in a Linux environment.

 ## Normal Mode